mongodb/docs/source/reference/glossary.rst

          ":doc:`/reference/javascript`."

    write-lock
+      A lock on the database for a given writer.
-      When a process writes to the database, a it takes a write-lock to  prevent other processes from writing or reading, which would produce an inconsistent state.
-These operations are typically very short-lived, but block all other operations while active.
+      When a process writes to the database, it takes an exlcusive write-lock to prevent other processes from writing or reading.

    index
-      Indexes provide the database with a fast and reliable way of accessing data without requiring full reads of all data in a collection.
+      A data structure that optimizes queries.

       .. seealso:: ":doc:`/core/indexing`"

    compound index
-      An :term:`index` that contains more than one key, and may more effectively support a number of different queries.
+      An :term:`index` consisting of two or more keys.

       .. seealso:: ":doc:`/core/indexing`"

    btree
-      btree's provide a very efficient data representation that provides for efficient writing and reading binary data.
-MongoDB uses b-trees for indexes.
+      A data structure used by most database management systems for to store indexes.
+MongoDB also uses b-trees for its indexes.

    ISODate
-      The standard date representation fields that hold data of the date type.

-   journaling
+     The international date format used by the MongoDB JavaScript shell to display dates.

+TODO: continue here

+   journal
       MongoDB's journal provides a transnational log that provides durability for database operations.
 When using the journal, MongoDB writes all data to disk both in the journal and